 In the relatively safe and sophisticated capital city Kigali, conversations are increasingly conducted in English, and asking for information in French is looked down upon.
 The Kigali Institute of Science and Technology is leading the way by having selected English as their official medium of instruction.

 This change of policy opens new opportunities for English teachers and many international volunteer associations have started to recruit more TESL/TEFL teachers to work in Rwanda.
+Note the usual qualifications to teach here are a degree and a good TEFL Certificate such as the ICAL TEFL Certificate.
+Due to high demand, these requirements may be lessened.

 Mary McCarthy is a VSO (Voluntary Service Overseas) volunteer working as an English language teacher in Nyanza in a secondary school.
 This post is still in great demand in Rwanda as over a third of teachers were killed or exiled during the genocide.
 You can read about her experience on the VSO site.